-APPALACHIAN STATE UNIVERSITY AND UNIVERSITY OF ALABAMA AT BIRMINGHAM ACCEPT 2019 R+L CARRIERS NEW ORLEANS BOWL INVITATIONS
+UNIVERSITY OF LOUISIANA AND MARSHALL UNIVERSITY ACCEPT 2021 R+L CARRIERS NEW ORLEANS BOWL INVITATIONS

-NEW ORLEANS (Dec.
-8, 2019) – Appalachian State University and the University of Alabama at Birmingham accepted invitations today to compete against one another in the 19th Annual R+L Carriers New Orleans Bowl on Saturday, Dec.
-21, at the Mercedes-Benz Superdome.
-The game will kick off at 8 p.m.
+NEW ORLEANS – (Dec.
+5, 2021) – The Louisiana Ragin’ Cajuns and Marshall University accepted invitations today to compete against one another in the 21st Annual R+L Carriers New Orleans Bowl on Saturday, Dec.
+18, at the Caesars Superdome.
+The game will kick off at 8:15 p.m.
 CST and will air on ESPN and ESPN Radio.

-“The R+L Carriers New Orleans Bowl Committee, staff, and volunteers are delighted to welcome the Appalachian State Mountaineers and the UAB Blazers to New Orleans,” said R+L Carriers New Orleans Bowl Chairman Sheriff Paul Valteau.
-“We look forward to celebrating a spectacular week of bowl activates with both universities coaches, student-athletes, alumni and fans.”
+“The R+L Carriers New Orleans Bowl Committee, staff, and volunteers are delighted to welcome the Louisiana Ragin’ Cajuns and Marshall University’s Thundering Herd to New Orleans,” said R+L Carriers New Orleans Bowl Chairman Sheriff Paul Valteau.
+“We look forward to celebrating an exciting week of bowl activities with both universities coaches, student-athletes, alumni and fans.”

-The Mountaineers, under the guidance of first-year coach Eliah Drinkwitz, come to New Orleans with a 12-1 overall record and 7-1 mark in Sun Belt play.
-They defeated Louisiana 45-38 in the Sun Belt championship game Saturday.
+Louisiana comes to New Orleans with an 11-1 overall record and an undefeated record in Sun Belt Conference play, a first in program history.
+They defeated Appalachian State 24-16 in the Sun Belt championship game Saturday.